lyledouglass/wowtools/README.md

 ## Requirements
 This app now uses the _standalone_ CurseForge launcher as of **v1.4.0**.
 If you are using the Overwolf client alongside CurseForge, you will need to use v1.3.1 or below

+ElvUI is also currently required.
+This will be addressed in https://github.com/lyledouglass/wowtools/issues/32

 ## Download
 The latest release can be found here: https://github.com/ldougbmx/wowtools/releases
 * Download the wowtools.exe and wowtools-cli.yml